Gaza Health Ministry: Other analyses

-American and Israeli governments
+US and Israel

 Historically, the US State Department has relied on the GHM data for its annual human rights reports.
 For example, it cited GHM numbers in a public report in March 2023.
 On 26 October 2023, US President Joe Biden stated he had "no confidence" in the casualty numbers being reported.
 Subsequently, National Security Council spokesperson John Kirby asserted that the death toll cannot be taken "at face value".
 However, the US Assistant Secretary of State for Near Eastern Affairs said that actual death toll could be "even higher" than what the GHM reported.
 On 10 November 2023, The Wall Street Journal reported that the US intelligence community has growing confidence that death toll reports from the Gaza Health Ministry are roughly accurate.
 The article also reported that despite the growing confidence of US officials, they did not have enough information to confirm for sure.

 In January 2024, Israeli news magazine Mekomit reported that Israeli intelligence officials had concluded that Health Ministry casualty reports are generally reliable and are used in briefings to senior officials.
 In follow-up reporting, an unnamed official told Vice News, "The numbers are heavily relied upon for official briefings on civilian casualties because with the exception of strikes on high-value targets, where senior officials are briefed on collateral damage, no civilian casualty figures or estimates are collected [by the Israeli military]."
 Aharon Haliva, the former head of Israel's Military Intelligence Directorate, was recorded saying, "that there are already 50,000 dead in Gaza is necessary and required for future generations".
 This figure lends further credence to the reliability of GHM casualty figures.

 In June 2024, the U.S. House of Representatives passed an amendment to the annual U.S. State Department appropriations bill that would bar the department from citing casualty figures from the Gaza Health Ministry.
 The Ministry's numbers are, according to The Intercept, likely to be an undercount, as many bodies remain under rubble and so are unaccounted for.
 The Intercept called the amendment an attempt to conceal Gaza's death toll.
 The bill has been called by one Democratic staffer as evidence of anti-Palestinian racism in the House, and by US representative Rashida Tlaib as an example of genocide denial.

+The Biden administration ultimately changed to faith in the health ministry statistics.

+The GHM's casualty count was also initially disputed by the Trump administration but was later cited by President Trump.

+In January 2026, an IDF official acknowledged the Gaza Health Ministry's estimate of about 70,000 Palestinians killed during the war, emphasising that the figure does not distinguish between members and non-members of militant groups, does not indicate how many people died as a result of the fighting, and does not include missing residents who may be buried under rubble.
+The official also rejected the ministry’s figures that 440 Palestinians had died because of malnutrition and starvation during the war.